HELOOOM/LDAP/index.md

 ![WhatsApp Image 2022-01-17 at 21 01 35](https://user-images.githubusercontent.com/53974876/149830892-1c28de94-8b9c-4b20-9b10-2283029bde48.jpeg)

+Final Results:

 ![WhatsApp Image 2022-01-17 at 21 08 08](https://user-images.githubusercontent.com/53974876/149831687-62577463-edeb-421d-babf-1b65d89c86ea.jpeg)

+We can map the folders as a network drive

 ![WhatsApp Image 2022-01-17 at 20 57 15](https://user-images.githubusercontent.com/53974876/149831851-33d3c304-b9c0-449d-ae2f-90c9cbdc2fba.jpeg)

+Mandatory profiles
+A mandatory user profile is a roaming user profile that has been pre-configured by an administrator to specify settings for users. ...
+Configuration changes made during a user's session that are normally saved to a roaming user profile are not saved when a mandatory user profile is assigned.

 ![WhatsApp Image 2022-01-17 at 21 14 30](https://user-images.githubusercontent.com/53974876/149832264-8d8c03d6-5fe0-49dc-937a-fbf28b306fe9.jpeg)

+We create a new mandatory user, which is a basic user.

+After the first login, we get the following message;

 ![149037294-369ebd29-5a19-43da-8a85-2286d8376164](https://user-images.githubusercontent.com/53974876/149832439-3ef50818-23f7-4cfc-8e88-aab7e70d5f4d.png)